 Mosquito Prevention for Ornamental Ponds

-The Health District Vector-Borne Disease Prevention Program staff are finding mosquitoes breeding in many ponds in the area.
+The Health District Vector-Borne Disease Prevention Program staff are finding mosquitos breeding in many ponds in the area.
 Our staff usually treat the ponds initially with one of several products that kill mosquito larvae.
-These products are effective for about one month in suppressing larval mosquitoes.
-If conditions are right, the staff may also recommend planting the pond with mosquitofish (Gambusia affinis), which are avid consumers of mosquito larvae.
-Ponds which are not appropriate for mosquito fish require some other type of continued treatment to prevent breeding mosquitoes.
+These products are effective for about one month in suppressing larval mosquitos.
+If conditions are right, the staff may also recommend planting the pond with mosquito fish (Gambusia affinis), which are avid consumers of mosquito larvae.
+Ponds which are not appropriate for mosquito fish require some other type of continued treatment to prevent breeding mosquitos.

 Our staff request that homeowners take responsibility for continuing mosquito prevention in their own ponds.
-Homeowners can take several steps to reduce the possibility of breeding mosquitoes.
+Homeowners can take several steps to reduce the possibility of breeding mosquitos.
 These include:

 - Remove overhanging plants from the edge of the pond.
 These provide protection for breeding mosquitoes.